Daytona Beach Summer Camps

 Yes, the camper is required to read, write, and speak English to attend these camps.
 Since several of our camps involve aeronautical activity, we follow the same requirements as the FAA.

-4. Who is in charge of my child while he/she is doing activities?
+4. Who oversees my child while he/she is doing activities?

 Each cancellation will incur a $50 processing fee deducted from the refund.
-The remaining tuition deposit will be refunded if your cancellation notice is received in writing at least thirty days prior to the start date of your scheduled session.
+Any remaining balance will be refunded in full if your cancellation notice is received in writing by May 1st.
 Cancellation notices received after that date will result in forfeiture of the tuition deposit.
-Please note if cancellation notice is received within thirty days and camp was full, we will not be able to refund your payments unless your student’s camp space is able to be filled by someone on the wait list.
-Application Fee and International Student Fee are non-refundable.
+Please note if cancellation notice is received after May 1st, and the camp is full, we will not be able to grant a refund unless your student's camp space can be filled.
+Registration Fees and International Student Fees are non-refundable.

 If a camp is canceled for any reason, you will be notified immediately and every effort will be made to offer your child an opportunity to attend one of our other camps.